Amourspirit/python_ooo_dev_tools/docs/help/writer/format/modify/page/page.rst

 Page Paper Format
 -----------------

-The :py:class:`~ooodev.format.writer.modify.page.page.PaperFormat` class is uset to modify the paper format of a page style.
+The :py:class:`~ooodev.format.writer.modify.page.page.PaperFormat` class is used to modify the paper format of a page style.

 Setting Paper Format from a preset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^